This post may contain affiliate links. Please read our disclosure policy.

-Close-up image of deviled egg, pasta, salad served in a large glass bowl, with a spoonful of the pasta salad.
+Deviled egg pasta salad served in a large glass bowl, with a spoonful of the pasta salad.

 Hard-boiled eggs combine with elbow macaroni and crisp bacon.
 Then, we toss it all with a creamy, seasoned mayo-based dressing.

 Make a large batch for meal prep, or bring it to your next BBQ or picnic.
 It’s the perfect way to use up leftover hard-boiled eggs.
-Plus, it pairs wonderfully with BBQ chicken or pulled pork sliders!
+Plus, it pairs wonderfully with grilled BBQ chicken or pulled pork sliders!

 Variations